denten-books/plain-text/0-intro.md

 which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
 Along with a metaphor, each of my chapters also contains at least one literary "thought thing."
-Each also enacts a deconstruction---a literal taking apart---of that device.
-In the first chapter, I disassemble a copy machine.
+Each also enacts a deconstruction---a literal taking apart---of that device. <!-- no longer correct --> In the first chapter, I disassemble a copy machine.
 It helps illustrate the problem of digital copies.
 Subsequently, I reverse engineer an LCD screen, exposing the conflicting properties of digital media as something simultaneously continuous and discrete.
 In another chapter, I examine the innards of an electronic book reader to illustrate the discussion about depth and surface reading.
 In the later chapters, I analyze book and file storage systems, considered as "furnishings of the mind" that tell us something about the way we externalize our thoughts.
-The book concludes with the concept of the human as encoded in the philosophy of the Unix operating system.
+The book concludes with the concept of the human as encoded in the philosophy of the Unix operating system. <!-- update to reflect the new chapter structure -->

 ## 4. Plan of the Present Work